lwjohnst86/nefa-code/doc/manuscript.md

 of heptadecanoic acid (17:0) was added to the serum as an internal standard prior to extracting total lipids according to the method of Folch [@Folch1957a].
-Each serum lipid fraction (NEFA, cholesteryl ester, phospholipid, and triacylglycerol) was isolated using thin layer chromatography; each fraction was visualized under UV light after lightly spraying with 8-anilino-1-naphthalene sulfonic acid (0.1% wt/vol) and then converted to fatty acid methyl esters with 14% boron trifluoride in methanol at 100°C for 1 h.
+Each serum lipid fraction (NEFA, cholesteryl ester, phospholipid, and TAG) was isolated using thin layer chromatography; each fraction was visualized under UV light after lightly spraying with 8-anilino-1-naphthalene sulfonic acid (0.1% wt/vol) and then converted to fatty acid methyl esters with 14% boron trifluoride in methanol at 100°C for 1 h.
 Fatty acid methyl esters